EarlKwofie/CommuterSimulator/README.md

 This primary mechanics that we hoping to use to convey this are

 1. Player Movement - non diagonal, due to the limitations of the grid
-2. Chance/ Dice - with each obstacle the player will have a chance to either be successful based on a random number generated
-3. Player Stats (if time permits) - player can score points (or earn money) by sucessfully getting to work on time, and use that to increase chance
+2. Player Stats - player time is tracked to encorage the player to get to the goal in less steps

 Code Used for Reference So Far: